 Last year, the COVID-19 pandemic prevented all musical events such as concerts and festivals from going ahead but organisers are optimistic that these events will take place later this year.

-The music festival made this statement after an article was published with an interview with one of its ‘organisers’.
-But, the official EP twitter stated that the person interviewed was not one of the organisers.
+The music festival made a statement after an article was published with an interview with someone claiming to be one of the festivals ‘organisers’.
+The official EP twitter tweeted the following:

 “The person being interviewed is not one of the organisers and his points are his points and we have asked for the article to be taken down”.